 The Oran Bagraidh album is the result of work created during a Knockengorroch residency in Galloway to explore Galloway Gaelic.
-It will launch at Celtic Connections on 2 February at Mitchell Theatre.
+It launched at Celtic Connections on 2 February 2019 at Mitchell Theatre.

-The Oran Bagraidh album features Josie Duncan, Conor Caldwell, Gwyneth Glyn, MacGillivray, Rody Gorman, Barnaby Brown, Doimnic Mac Giolla Bhríde and Lorcán Mac Mathúna and is available to pre-order now here
+The Oran Bagraidh album features Josie Duncan, Conor Caldwell, Gwyneth Glyn, MacGillivray, Rody Gorman, Barnaby Brown, Doimnic Mac Giolla Bhríde and Lorcán Mac Mathúna and is available now in our online shop.